 Created by the Legislature in 1927, the State Bar is an arm of the California Supreme Court, protecting the public by licensing and regulating attorneys.

-The State Bar licenses more than 250,000 attorneys, investigates approximately 16,000 complaints of attorney misconduct annually and distributes over $30 million in grants to legal aid organizations.
+The State Bar licenses nearly 270,000 attorneys, investigates approximately 16,000 complaints of attorney misconduct and unauthorized practice of law annually, and distributes over $100 million in grants annually to legal aid organizations.

 We serve the people of California through careful oversight of the legal profession.